python/typing/docs/source/stubs.rst

 should not reject stubs that do not follow these recommendations, but linters can warn about them.

-Stub files should generally follow the Style Guide for Python Code (PEP 8) [#pep8]_ and the :ref:`best-practices`.
+Stub files should generally follow the Style Guide for Python Code (:pep:`8`) and the :ref:`best-practices`.
 There are a few exceptions, outlined below, that take the different structure of stub files into account and are aimed to create more concise files.